Lindsey Young, PT

 During her schooling with AT Still University of Health Sciences, Dr. Herbst fell in love with working with developmentally disabled children.
-During her education, Dr. Herbst was introduced to equine-assisted physical therapy and saw how incredibly beneficial (and fun!) it was to incorporate equines in a therapy program.
+While completing her education, Dr. Herbst was introduced to equine-assisted physical therapy and saw how incredibly beneficial (and fun!) it was to incorporate equines into a therapy program.
 She completed her training through the American Hippotherapy Association in 2010.
-She now works with AzOPT Kid’s Place which accepts DDD, ESA, and some private insurance and has been providing physical therapy at Manes and Miracles since 2019.
+She now works with AzOPT Kid’s Place which accepts DDD, ESA, and other private insurance and has been providing physical therapy at Manes and Miracles since 2019.

 Sean Irwin, OT

-Sean works with Arizona Autism (More information on them HERE) which accepts DDD and some other insurances.
+Sean works with Arizona Autism (More information on them HERE) which accepts DDD and several other insurances.
 Sean has over 20 years of working with kids of all abilities, specializing in creating meaningful interventions for children that promote confidence and independence in their activities of daily living.
-His loves equine-assisted therapy and also specializes in aquatic therapy.
+He loves equine-assisted therapy and also specializes in aquatic therapy.